Another session of Blue Courage last night and more spirited discussion on the “Guardian vs. Warrior” thing.

-Naturally, the adoption of noble and viable military ethics of the soldier guardian for police work has caused confusion within a culture that has at the very same time decried militarization and dismissed an – albeit notional – concept of Warrior Mindset.
+Naturally, the adoption of the noble and viable military ethics of the soldier guardian for police work has caused confusion in a culture that has at the very same time decried militarization and dismissed a – their – notional concept of Warrior Mindset.

 Part of the disconnect perhaps lies here – quoted from The Soldier and the Citizen (emphasis mine):